 It took us an hour to climb the Ladder at an average pace.
-Its exit or entrance depending how you saw it, was quite narrow and not very visible from above, so the moment I stepped on the ridge I looked around and memorized the terrain in order to find the entrance on the way back if needed.
+Its exit or entrance depending how you see it, was quite narrow and not very visible from above, so the moment I stepped on the ridge I looked around and memorized the terrain in order to find it on the way back.
 My backpack was overweight as usual (even brought a drone in the unlikely event that visibility would be good and the wind not too strong) and my legs were getting stiff and heavy.
-We were thinking to use another route on our way back which involved climbing up to Conc an Toinne and then getting down from a trail which is known as Zig Zags but if my legs were near their fatigue limit we would just get down from the way we came.
+We were thinking if to use another, longer, route for our way back which involved climbing up to Conc an Toinne and then getting down from a trail which is known as Zig Zags, but I wasn’t sure.

 Top of the Mountain

 Carrauntoohil on the north was still covered in clouds but the views to the south and east were clear.
 The green pastures of Bridia valley were looking spectacular.
-Three hundred vertical meters separated us from the top and the ridgeline was exposed to the wind but the terrain was relative even and wide enough so that the side-winds didn’t pose an immediate danger.
-My legs on the other hand were getting stiffer.
-For the next hour I made three or four stops before finally I saw the big steel cross that marked the top of the mountain and Ireland on the same time, through the thick mist.
+Three hundred vertical meters to go.
+The ridgeline was exposed to the wind but the terrain was relative even and wide enough, so it didn’t pose an immediate danger.
+My legs on the other hand were getting heavier.
+For the next hour I made three or four stops before, finally, I saw the big steel cross that marked the top of the mountain and Ireland on the same time, through the thick mist.
 It is always surprising how all the weariness and negativity leaves you the moment you lay your eyes on that cross.
 Unfortunately there was no visibility and consequently no view but that didn’t lessen our joy.

 The summit of Carrauntoohil

-As we approached the cross, three Irish men had already taken position, lit their cigarettes and asked me for a photo, which of course I did not deny.
-They were happy they had made it and seemed even more relieved than me, I think.
+As we approached the cross, three Irish men had already taken position, lit their cigarettes and asked me for a photo, which of course I was more than happy to take.
+They were joyous they had made it and seemed even more relieved than me, I think.

 After spending half an hour on the peak, we set back.
 The wind was furious at times, occasionally throwing us off balance but at least there was no rain.
 When we got near Devil’s Ladder, my legs were still heavy from the ascend and so we decided to go straight down the way we came instead of the Zig Zags which we left for next time.